Reviews You Can Rely On

 Faster drives available

 If you're looking for an external HDD, we can't say enough good things about the Western Digital P10.
-Wrapped up in a sleek metal-plated body, this model was about as fast as the other models of comparable physical size during our read and write performance assessment.
+Wrapped up in a sleek metal-plated body, this model was about as fast as the other models of comparable physical size during our read-and-write performance assessment.
 We love that it's ready to go right out of the box whether you're planning to use it for Mac, Windows, or gaming.
 Unlike many HDDs that offer this much storage, the P10 is entirely powered by USB, freeing you from an AC adapter.

 Read more: Western Digital P10 review